syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/format-painter.md

 domainurl: ##DomainURL##
 ---

-# Format Painter in ##Platform_Name## Rich Text Editor
+# Format Painter in ##Platform_Name## Rich Text Editor Control | Syncfusion

-The format painter is a tool that allows you to copy the formatting from a piece of text and apply it to another one.
-Format painter can be accessed via the toolbar or the keyboard shortcuts.
-The format painter can be used to copy the formatting of a single word or a whole paragraph.
-The following table list the options available to customize the format painter.
+A format painter is a tool that allows you to copy the formatting from a piece of text and apply it to another one.
+Format Painter can be accessed via the toolbar or the keyboard shortcuts.
+The format painter can copy the formatting of a single word or a whole paragraph.
 The format painter can be customized using the [formatPainterSettings](../api/rich-text-editor/formatPainterSettings/) property.

 ## Enabling the toolbar option for Format Painter

 You can add the `FormatPainter` tool in the Rich Text Editor using the `toolbarSettings` [items](../api/rich-text-editor/toolbarSettings/#items) property.

-By double clicking the format painter toolbar button, `sticky mode` will be enabled.
-In sticky mode, the format painter will be enabled the user clicks the `Escape` key again.
+By double-clicking the format painter toolbar button, `sticky mode` will be enabled.
+In sticky mode, the format painter will be disabled when the user clicks the `Escape` key again.

 The following code example shows how to add the format painter tool in the Rich Text Editor.